 Build a relationship with your team that is based on appreciation and respect.
 From there, you will be able to be more open with your team as the foundation of your relationship has been laid.
 Your team should feel comfortable discussing any issues they have with you and know that you will try to help them get through it.
 Great sales managers are constantly working to keep the lines of communication open and embrace two-way dialogue instead of a dictator’s monologue.

 Be A Walking & Talking Inspiration

 One of the most important aspects of developing a successful sales team is the ability to ensure that the team is aligned.
-Creating an team that has a mindset that is align with the organizations values and beliefs is a sure-fire way to keep the team motivated.
+Creating a team that has a mindset that is aligned with the organization’s values and beliefs is a sure-fire way to keep the team motivated.
 It allows each individual to achieve personal fulfillment and be willing to put in the extra hours when necessary to move the organization forward.

 Strive to make your sales team better by investing in them and helping them grow.
 In doing so, you need to strive to keep them motivated with praise and leading the pack into the trenches.
 Take blame when necessary and never throw your team under the bus.

 Sales is a business vertical that was built on competition.
 The best salespeople are competitive by nature and are motivated more by winning than anything else.
 They see money as a scorecard and their quota as a challenge.

 Internal competitions and contests can spark salespeople to increase morale and spark a bit of friendly competition.
 These contests can drive not only great results for your bottom line but also drive great results for developing a sense of team morale.
 Contests can also help in the development of new skills for your team such as collaboration and creativity.
 Overall, it’s a great tactic for generating a bit of conversation around the office and ultimately driving your sales team to be motivated and improve their morale.